• Skip to primary navigation

 Customer Reviews

-The interface is easy to use, and seemed pretty seamless in terms of the rest of the Amazon Fire TV interface.
-The channel scanner picked up on lots of channels, though this will depend greatly on the quality of the antenna you are using.
+The interface is easy to use and seemed pretty seamless in terms of the rest of the Amazon Fire TV interface.
+The channel scanner picks up on lots of channels, though this will depend greatly on the quality of the antenna you are using.

 It successfully recorded all the shows that we set it up to tape, though even the high-definition content certainly didn’t have the same sharpness as the 4K content we are used to seeing on our screen.
 This isn’t the fault of the Recast but was certainly noticeable.